thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+6/11/20 - Daily data (under the /dailies/ folder) has been added for 6/10 and 6/9, note that some tweets will bleed into the following day due to different timezones captured.

 6/9/20 - Daily data (under the /dailies/ folder) has been added for 6/8 and 6/7, note that some tweets will bleed into the following day due to different timezones captured.

 6/7/20 - Version 13.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3723939.
 This incorporates all the dailies until 6/6 and version 12.0 of the dataset.
 Dailies have been added for 6/6, 6/5, and 6/4 in the dailies folder.
 We made it to 383 Million tweets in this version of the dataset.
 NEW in Version 13: Besides our regular update, we have now included daily sorted counts of hashtags, mentions, and emojis (character and text) found on English tweets.
 These are zipped under: hashtags.zip, mentions.zip, and emojis.zip.
 There is one file per day properly labeled.